 - Wine-tasting lunch and vineyard tour at a historic villa in Chianti.

-- Return Motorail from s’Hertogenbosch, Holland to Livorno, Italy with 2-berth sleeper cabin, 3 course dinner, and breakfast on both legs
+- Return Motorail from Livorno, Italy to s’Hertogenbosch, Holland, with 2-berth sleeper cabin, 3 course dinner and breakfast

 - Firenze card (includes visits to most of Florence’s attractions, incl.
 Uffizi and Accademia Galleries)